SparkleNetworks/LinkedInNET/README.md

 .NET version
 ------------

-The initial library targets 3.5.
+* .NET 4.0
+* .NET 3.5 (dependency to Newtonsoft.Json 6.0)

 We are using a lot of code generation so it won't be difficult to target 4.5 or any other framework.
+Implementing the async pattern won't be hard too.

 Status